Ensure the target is categoric.

 10.67 Target as a Factor

 20180726 We often build classification models.
 For such models we want to ensure the target is categoric.
 Often it is 0/1 and hence is loaded as numeric.
-We could tell our model algorithm of choice to explicitly do classification or else set the target using generics::as.factor() in the formula.
+We could tell our model algorithm of choice to explicitly do classification or else set the target using base::as.factor() in the formula.
 Nonetheless it is generally cleaner to do this here and note that this code has no effect if the target is already categoric.

 # Ensure the target is categoric.